When this guide makes sense

-Use this route if you want to use StartOS instead, or if you are already running StartOS 0.4.0, which is the setup advised in the source notes.
+Use this guide if you want to use StartOS instead, or if you are already running StartOS 0.4.0, which is the setup advised in the source notes.

 There are two broad ways to expose the service:

-- Forward a port from your router and give Braiins your home IP
+- Forward a port from your router and give Braiins a DDNS hostname or stable static public IP

 - Use Start Tunnel and let it front the service for you